 MDMA, the psychoactive drug sometimes known as ecstasy, is poised to become a powerful tool in the treatment of PTSD.
 In 2017, the U.S. Food and Drug Administration (FDA) designated MDMA-assisted psychotherapy as a breakthrough therapy.
 Although MDMA itself is not officially legal or approved for clinical use, phase III trials are underway, and expanded access status was granted in 2020 in the United States and Israel.
 The results of preliminary clinical studies are extremely promising, and the FDA could approve MDMA-assisted psychotherapy for PTSD as early as 2023.

-Rachel Yehuda, PhD, Director of Mount Sinai’s Traumatic Stress Studies Division, has completed the clinician training for MDMA-assisted psychotherapy sponsored by the Multidisciplinary Association for Psychedelic Studies (MAPS).
-She plans to launch a Center for Psychedelic Psychotherapy and Trauma at Mount Sinai later this year that will focus on MDMA-assisted psychotherapy and other psychedelic-assisted psychotherapies with compounds such as psilocybin.
-Below, she breaks down the top five things psychiatrists need to know about MDMA-assisted psychotherapy.
+Rachel Yehuda, PhD, Director of Mount Sinai’s Center for Psychedelic Psychotherapy and Trauma Research, breaks down the top five things psychiatrists need to know about MDMA-assisted psychotherapy.

 1. The backstory.
 MDMA was first synthesized and patented by the German pharmaceutical company Merck in 1912, but it wasn’t until the 1970s and 1980s that psychiatrists began using it in therapy to enhance communication and introspection.
 Because MDMA was also used recreationally in ways that could potentially lead to abuse or harm, the U.S. Drug Enforcement Administration banned this compound in 1985, and the FDA designated it as a Schedule 1 controlled substance.